w33ts/dank-memer-wiki/Bot-features/Utility-and-Config-Commands/Config-Commands.md

 </center>

-You can use the arrows next to the remove button to change which command in your flow you'd add a condition to.

-A condition is built out of 3 types of attributes and will always look like `(if Requirement + Operator + Number)`, for example: `(if pocket < 1,000,000)`.
+A condition is built out of 3 types of attributes and will always look like `(if Requirement + Operator + Number)`, for example: `(if pocket < 1,000,000)` means you only want a command to run if your pocket is less than 1,000,000 coins.

 <center>